 As you’ll see, elements that map to the color are updated in real-time!
 Feel free to edit all of the colors in the template, or edit only the ones that you’d like.

 Note: certain elements are not editable at this time.
 These include, system colors (errors/warnings), name/mic UI overlaid over participants video feeds, etc.

-Once you have finalized your theme you will need to copy the HEX values into a string and pass them off to a developer for implementation.
+Once you have finalized your theme you will need to copy the HEX values into a string.
 To do this, just click on the edit icon (beside each style) and copy the HEX value to your clipboard.